mas-cli/mas/README.md

 ## ℹ️ Build from source

-You can now build from Xcode by opening `mas-cli.xcodeproj`, or from the Terminal:
+You can build from Xcode by opening the root `mas` directory, or from the Terminal:

 ```bash
 script/build